VA Education Benefits for Veterans and Active Duty Service Members

 CTI also offers online classes with web-based course management and collaboration portal for distance learning.
 Using the Portal, students can access their courses, interact directly with their Instructor, attend lectures, and benefit from a variety of e-Reference materials, all of which are available 24/7.
 So whether you are actively serving in the military or working full-time, part-time or in between opportunities, we are here to serve you.

 CTI is accredited by the Council on Occupational Education and is a registered school operating under a license from the District of Columbia (DC) Higher Education Licensure Commission (HELC).
 Veterans who attend CTI and meet completion requirements may earn either a Diploma from a certificate program and/or an Associate Degree of Applied Science from a degree program.
-CTI provides hands-on training and placement assistance in various fields, information technology, healthcare, hospitality, office training, and more.
+CTI provides hands-on training and placement assistance in various fields, information technology, healthcare, hospitality, office training, human resources and more.

 VA Education Benefit Options